Long Island DWI Defense Lawyers

 If it can be shown that you followed all of the directions the police officer gave — like pulling over onto the shoulder, opening your window, promptly providing your license and registration, and exiting the vehicle without trouble — these actions may be used by your attorney as convincing evidence that you were mentally alert, and not intoxicated, at the time of the arrest.
 If you have a witness, he or she may attest to this as well.

-If you are arrested on DWI charges in New York City or on Long Island, do yourself a favor and contact the capable attorneys of Barket Marion.
+If you are arrested on DWI charges in New York City or on Long Island, do yourself a favor and contact the capable attorneys of Barket Epstein.
 We are ready to defend your rights and protect your freedom.